Ikenobō

-It was founded in the 15th century by the Buddhist monk Senno.
+The Buddhist practice of Ikenobo has existed since the building of the Rokkaku-do temple.
+The actual organized school institution was founded in the 15th century by the Buddhist monk Senno.
 The school is based at the Rokkaku-dō temple in Kyoto.
-The name is derived from a pond (ike) where Prince Shōtoku (聖徳太子) was bathing.
+The name is derived from the word combination of a pond (ike) where Prince Shōtoku (聖徳太子) had originally bathed while looking for the Rokkaku-do temple building site and the small hut built near the pond for subsequent priests to live in (bo).